kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 with 3rd-party programs that are further abreviated as: ABC = ABCluster, XTB, G16 = Gaussian16, and ORCA.
 For each program, the following parameters need to be specified:

-  MAXTASKS
+:guilabel:`MAXTASKS`
     maximum number of tasks that can run in parallel.
 Beginners should not adjust this.

-  CPUs
+:guilabel:`CPU`
     number of CPUs.

-  NODES
+:guilabel:`NODES`
     number of nodes.
 Beginners should leave 1.

-  REQ.TIME
+:guilabel:`REQ.TIME`

-the requested walltime (expected length of calculations)
+    the requested/required walltime (expected length of calculations)

-  PARTITION
+:guilabel:`PARTITION`
     the name of cluster partition (e.g. small, large, hugemem)

-  MEMPERCPU
+:guilabel:`MEMPERCPU`
     the amount of memory per CPU

 .. note::